andyruwruw/chess-image-generator/README.md

     <a href="#"><img src="https://img.shields.io/npm/dt/chess-fen2img"/></a>
 </p>

-# What's the diffrence?
+# Why pick this over original package?

-That you could create more amazing ChessBoards like below with these new pieces!
+Cause you can generate more visually appealing Chess Boards with the new added pieces!

 <div style="display:flex; justify-content: center; align-items: center; gap: 10px;">
 <div>